How to Create an Excel Financial Model with Debt Financing

 cash flow financial model example excel

-Notice that the marketing cost in the example above is directly related to the number of new sales; therefore, I have included it in the Cost of Sales.
-However, depending on the accounting treatment and the type of business, you may need to move it to the General Opex section of the Profit and Loss Statement.
+Notice that depending on the accounting treatment and the type of business, you may need to move the marketing cost to the General Opex.

 Step 2: Calculate Costs and Forecast Cash Flow